 Tips for Installing Tongue and Groove Engineered Flooring

 - Use the underlayment specified by the flooring manufacturer.
 Like solid hardwood, engineered flooring requires sound-absorbing underlayment, but because engineered flooring can be installed over concrete or existing flooring, the manufacturer may recommend a cushioned polyethylene-type barrier that also resists moisture.

 - Tap the ends of the planks together using only an installation block approved by the manufacturer.
-Installation blocks sell separately, and they’re designed to protect the ends of engineered planks.
+Installation blocks are sold separately, and they’re designed to protect the ends of engineered and laminate flooring planks.
 Attempting to tap the planks with a mallet (which is done when installing hardwood) is likely to result in damaging the end of an engineered plank.

-- Keep in mind that installing engineered flooring over existing flooring will raise the level of the floor between 3/8” and 5/8”.
-This may result in the need to cut off the bottom of a door if the floor is too high for the door to open and close easily.
-If the floor in an adjoining room is lower, install a transition floor threshold between the rooms.
+- Keep in mind that installing engineered flooring over existing flooring will raise the level of the floor between ⅜ inch and ⅝ inch.
+If this makes it difficult to open the room’s interior doors properly, you may need to trim the bottom off the door.
+If the floor in an adjoining room is lower, it’s a good idea to install a transition floor threshold between the rooms.
 A transition threshold acts as a gentle ramp down to the lower floor to eliminate a “lip” that can cause tripping.

 FAQs About Tongue and Groove Flooring